 For drinking water alone, if an average household consumes 5-6 liters of clean bottled water per day, this would result in 2000-3000RMB per year and even more.
 A water purifier is, however, bought to be used for years.

 Less than 5% of Chinese families have water purifiers at home.
 Combined with the growing demand backed up by the above-mentioned factors, this gives a lot of prospects for the water purifier brands in China.

 Owing to these factors, Chinese people are willing to buy water purifiers

-According to China Daily, in Shanghai, Zeng Wenjing spent 10000RMB (roughly 1500USD) for a water purification system and 7000RMB for an air purifier.
-Zeng said, it was a worthwhile investment, because these appliances will help him to keep his family healthy.
+According to China Daily, in Shanghai, Zeng Wenjing spent 10000RMB (roughly 1500USD) for a water purification system and 7000RMB on an air purifier.
+Zeng said it was a worthwhile investment because these appliances will help him to keep his family healthy.
 He feels the value for money…

 The Size of the Bottled water market in China

 - Angel Drinking Water Industrial Group